AdobeDocs/commerce-learn.en/help/site-management/configure-adobe-payment-services.md

 ---
 # Configure Payment Services for Adobe Commerce

-To use Payment Services for Adobe Commerce and Magento Open Source, you must complete a few onboarding steps.
-See the following video to learn more about required onboarding steps.
+To get started using Payment Services for Adobe Commerce and Magento Open Source, you must complete a few onboarding steps, watch the How to Configure Payment Services for Adobe Commerce video for examples of how to get started.

 ## Who is this video for?